json-e/json-e/docs/src/operators.md

 ## `$find`

-The `$find` operator evaluates an expression for each value of the given array or object, returning the first value for which the expression evaluates to `true`.
+The `$find` operator evaluates an expression for each value of the given array. returning the first value for which the expression evaluates to `true`.

 If there are no matches the result is either `null` or if used within an object or array, omitted